 – Coin operated Anpanman, Thomas and F1 cars

 – Single and double seated bicycles for older kids and adults to ride around the cycling course.
-The course is especially beautiful in Spring for the cherry blossoms and in Autumn when the leaves have changed color.
+The course is especially beautiful in Spring as cherry blossom trees surround the area and in Autumn when the leaves have changed color.

 Bicycle Stand Tip:

-– The helicopter, car coaster and boat car are manual vehicles.
-The boat car was a bit challenging for me.
+– The helicopter, car coaster and boat cars are manual vehicles.
+Getting the boat car to go almost felt like an intense cycling class.
 Parents get ready for a workout!

 The Moo Moo dome is a kid favourite.
 There are two bouncy domes; the smaller one for kids 3-6 yrs and the large one for kids 7-12 yrs old.
-There is also a large grassy area to picnic.
+There is also a large grassy area to fly kites, run around and picnic.
 Cows, sheeps and goats graze the lawn on Weekends.

 The Rock River is a family favorite in summer.
-Open from March to mid-October (#8 on the map) it`s a popular spot to cool off and have lunch.
+Open from March to mid-October (#8 on the map) it`s a popular spot to cool off from the intense summer heat, and have lunch.

 Just across from it is a small playground with a short rolling pin slide and play structures.
 One area is partitioned off for toddlers.